xpilot-project/xplane-plugin/README.md

 # xPilot - Plugin

 xPilot is an intuitive and easy to use X-Plane pilot client for the VATSIM network.
-The plugin is a dynamic-linked library written C++ that manages the drawing of network aircraft in X-Plane using CSL models.
+The plugin is a C++ dynamically-linked library that manages the drawing of network aircraft in X-Plane using CSL models.
 The plugin uses [cppzmq](https://github.com/zeromq/cppzmq) to transport messages to and from the C# pilot client application through the use of a TCP socket.

 ### Prerequisites